awulkiew/test-tuple_vector/README.md

     std::tuple<T1&, T2&, T3&, ...>

 which is convertible to value_type.
+A compiler with C++11 support is required to compile it.

 The data locality and access pattern is extremely important nowadays.
 In the case of std::vector&lt;std::tuple> it's not important how many operations are performed (to some extent) because the CPU is mainly waiting for the next chunk of data.